Dogcatfee/Kernel_Signer/README.md

 #### Libreboot download, for those who want it.
 [LINK](https://www.mirrorservice.org/sites/libreboot.org/release/stable/20160902/rom/depthcharge/)

 ### About Libreboot
 Have not gotten in system programming of libreboot to work properly outside of ChromeOS as of yet.
-In case of a bad flash or build the system can easily be recovered with a SOIC8 adapter cable connected to a Raspberry Pi.
+In case of a bad flash or build the system can easily be recovered with a SOIC8 adapter cable connected to a Raspberry Pi (SPI is the protocol and spidev must be enabled).
 This requires a near complete dissasembly of the system.

 Libreboot is not required to use the mainline kernel and is an option only for those who wish to have a FOSS bios replacement.
 The Libreboot build is still only coreboot and does not offer any GRUB functionality, kernel partitions are still required, and it will still boot ChromeOS.